The Transformation of the North Shore & Acrisure Stadium

 Construction on Three Rivers Stadium begins in 1968.

 Three Rivers Stadium was home to the Steelers for more than 30 years – an era that included four Super Bowl wins (1974, 1975, 1978 and 1979), an additional conference championship in 1995, and 14 AFC Central titles (1972, 1974, 1975, 1976, 1977, 1978, 1979, 1983, 1984, 1992, 1994, 1995, 1996 and 1997).
-The legendary era featured iconic coaches in Chuck Noll and Bill Cowher, leading standout players Terry Bradshaw, Franco Harris, John Stallworth, Rod Woodson, Mike Webster, and countless others etching their way into Pittsburgh and football lore.
+The legendary era featured iconic coaches in Chuck Noll and Bill Cowher, leading standout players Terry Bradshaw, Franco Harris, John Stallworth, Rod Woodson, Mike Webster, and countless others who etched their way into Pittsburgh and football lore.
 The Pirates also called the stadium home for parts of 30 years, opening the stadium in earnest with a World Series triumph in 1971 before winning again in 1979.

 The Pittsburgh Steelers playing their first game in Three Rivers Stadium against the Houston Oilers on Sept.
 20, 1970.